patrick-zippenfenig/environmental-data-management-notes/README.md

 The chunk number is simply the Unix timestamp divided by a time interval of 1-2 weeks, making it easy to determine which files need to be accessed.

-The Open-Meteo database currently spans approximately 41 TB.
-With a compression ratio about five times more efficient than GRIB, this equates to roughly 200 TB of GRIB files:
+The Open-Meteo database currently spans approximately `41 TB`.
+With a compression ratio about five times more efficient than GRIB, this equates to roughly `200 TB` of GRIB files:
-- 16 TB for common variables from ERA5, ERA5-Land, CERRA, and archived ECMWF IFS HRES.
+- `16 TB` for common variables from ERA5, ERA5-Land, CERRA, and archived ECMWF IFS HRES.
-- 23 TB for continuous archives of all weather forecast models, preserving different lead times.
+- `23 TB` for continuous archives of all weather forecast models, preserving different lead times.
-- 2 TB for archives of various models, including air quality, floods, and waves.
+- `2 TB` for archives of various models, including air quality, floods, and waves.

 Since the entire database consists of simple files and directories, it can be copied using standard tools and served via any basic HTTP server or S3-compatible service.